Nutrition for kids: getting a healthy start

 Role-model healthy eating habits: “The home environment is the most powerful influence on what children eat: what food is available, what others are eating around them, what the routines are in the home,” says Dr Watson.

-Eligible HCF members can access online resources and online/phone assessment through the Healthy Families for Life program, a collaboration with Ethos Health and Prima Health.
-The program gives parents tips and tools to help them understand more about kids’ nutrition.
-Email our team at email@example.com to find out more.
+HCF members can access online resources through our Healthy Families for Life support*, in partnership with Ethos Health.
+It gives parents tips and tools to help them understand more about kids’ nutrition.
+Email our team at firstname.lastname@example.org to find out more.

 Words by Sophie Al-Bassam